apache/flink/docs/content/docs/concepts/glossary.md

 #### Format

-A table format is a storage format that defines how to map binary data onto table columns.
+A format is a way to define how to map binary data from one source to another.
+For example, table formats define how to store and map binary data onto table columns.
+When [records](#record) come from "transient" sources in a [DataStream](#datastream) application, formats can help map binary data to data types such as [POJOs](#pojo).

 Flink comes with a variety of built-in output formats that can be used with table [connectors](#connector).

 #### Ingestion Time